-Location-based ad targeting means more relevant content for consumers, higher ROI for brands, and more revenue for publishers.
+Location-based ad targeting means relevant content for consumers, higher ROI for brands, and more revenue for publishers.
 In order for location data to be actionable, it must be both accurate and precise.

 To many people, the words accuracy and precision are interchangeable.
 But in terms of location, they are two very different concepts.
-In a perfect world, advertisers actually want to have both location accuracy and precision when computing location.
+In a perfect world, advertisers actually want to have both and precision when computing location.
 And here’s why:

 Let’s first start by defining the two terms and how they are different.